-Research at the PV Technology Laboratory focuses on a wide range of themes and to activities extending well beyond scientific research.
+Research at the PV Technology Lab of FOSS Research Centre for Sustainable Energy focuses on a wide range of themes and to activities extending well beyond scientific research.
 We pursue research collaborations and conduct research in collaboration with other academic and industrial institutes.

 Outdoor photovoltaic performance